copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 }
 ```

-The `sideEffect()` lambda's receiver DSL is able to post both Inputs and Events back to the ViewModel.
+The `sideJob()` lambda's receiver DSL is able to post both Inputs and Events back to the ViewModel.
 It also includes
-a snapshot of the State taken when the SideEffect is started, and a flag to let you know if the sideEffect is started
+a snapshot of the State taken when the SideJob is started, and a flag to let you know if the sideJob is started
 for the first time or restarted.

 ## Configuration